The Art & Science of Culinary Excellence

 A few decades ago, food as a science and management subject was unheard of in this part of the world.
 But with increasing population and advancement in science and technology, food production has taken a new turn altogether.
 Ordinary and traditional food production had to evolve in order to feed millions of hungry mouths worldwide.
-With the boost of technology, food production has now attained a science and management concept.
+Empowered with the recent advancements in technology, food production is now a science and management concept.

 - What is B.Sc. in Culinary Science?

 Culinary Science is the academic discipline which involves an advanced study of the core concepts and key processes involved in the food processing industry.
 The main processes involved are:

 – Preparation of various varieties of food based on their physical and chemical properties,

 – Packaging and distribution of food through various channels without compromising nutritive values.

 Although it seems to be a typical hospitality course, the ideal curriculum is highly technical based on the various disciplines it touches over.
 These include but are not restricted to:

 – Food and Microbiology,

 – Dairy Food Protection and Technology,

 – Food Chemistry based on ingredients and overall chemical make-up of food.